FilipposVentirozos/Aspect-Sentiment-Quad-Prediction-with-Distilled-Large-Language-Models/README.md

     *   Rename `config/api_keys.toml.template` to `config/api_keys.toml`.
     *   Open `config/api_keys.toml` and fill in your API keys for the services you want to use (e.g., OpenAI, Google Vertex AI).

+## APIs and Local Models

+This project leverages the following APIs and libraries for interacting with LLMs:

+*   **OpenAI API:** Used for accessing GPT models.
+You can find instructions on how to get set up with the OpenAI API in their official [documentation](https://platform.openai.com/docs/overview).

+*   **Google Vertex AI:** Used for accessing Gemini and other Google models.
+For more information on how to get started with Vertex AI, please refer to the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs).

+*   **vLLM:** Used for running local models like Qwen.
+To learn how to set up and use vLLM, please see the [vLLM documentation](https://vllm.ai/).

 ## Running the Experiments

 The main entry points for running the experiments are the `src/main_*.py` files.
 You can run the experiments for a specific model by executing the corresponding script: